 Sonia Farmer’s erasure of one of the most formative descriptions of the English Caribbean in the seventeenth Century, Richard Ligon’s 1657 guidebook, A True and Exact History of Barbadoes, uses the language at the core of this text to interrogate narrative as a device of cohesive history in the Caribbean space.
-Presented as an artist book in “We Suffer to Remain,” the closing of this exhibition reimagined this poem as a sound piece, available to hear below, and available to read through a script published by Poinciana Paper Press.
+Presented as an artist book in “We Suffer to Remain,” the closing of this exhibition reimagined this poem as a performance, available to hear below, and available to read through a script published by Poinciana Paper Press.

 Using eleven speakers to represent the eleven separate parishes of the island, their voices inhabit and exchange threads of these dispersed narratives, ultimately calling into question what it means to write “a true and exact history” of anything: